Skip To Section

 LSD

-This drug is often sold as a wafer.
+Lysergic acid diethylamide (LSD) is a strong psychedelic drug often sold as a wafer.
 Tiny crystals of the drug are infused into papers that dissolve on the tongue.
 Each tab has a potency of up to 80 mg, researchers say.
+Within about an hour of ingestion, LSD hallucinations begin, and they can last for up to 12 hours.

 People can develop a tolerance for LSD very quickly.
 When that happens, they need bigger doses to feel the same power.
 But research suggests that this drug is not associated with compulsion and addiction.
 Some of the hallucinations people experience while on LSD are so disturbing that people never want to take the medication again.